MichalOpoka/ecfr/cfr/title-23-Highways/chapter-I-Federal-Highway-Administration-Department-Transportation/subchapter-E-Planning-Research/part-490-National-Performance-Management-Measures/subpart-A-General-Information/section-490.107.md

 ##### § 490.107 Reporting on performance targets. #####

-Link to an amendment published at 88 FR 85391, Dec.
-7, 2023.

 (a) *In general.* All State DOTs and MPOs shall report the information specified in this section for the targets required in § 490.105.

-(1) All State DOTs and MPOs shall report in accordance with the schedule and content requirements under paragraphs (b) and (c) of this section, respectively.
+(1) All State DOTs and MPOs shall report in accordance with the schedule and content requirements under paragraphs (b), (c), and (d) of this section, respectively.

 (2) For the measures identified in § 490.207(a), all State DOTs and MPO shall report on performance in accordance with § 490.213.